dndworld/dndworld.github.io/tips/becoming-staff.md

     - They can schedule encounters in their own time
     - They should still have a reasonable amount of free time if they wish to be active in the role as encounters can take some time
 - **Learning Curve**: 3
-    - NPC Masters should get to know the personalities of various public NPCs as well as their own and master them
+    - NPC Masters should have a skill for storytelling, such as being able to write detailed RP descriptions, portray a compelling character, and bounce off other players.
     - NPC Masters should ensure their NPCs and encounters abide by server limits
     - NPC Masters are expected to ask questions if they are unsure about something
 - **Collaborativeness**: 3
-    - NPC Masters are expected to collaborate with Events Committee to plan encounters around events
+    - NPC Masters are expected to collaborate with other members of their team to plan events
     - NPC Masters are expected to ask other NPC Masters to learn about their NPCs’ personalities
     - Individual encounters however can be done on their own
 - **Variety**: 3